 Though getting a flu shot is another expense, it is definitely cheaper than buying all the medicines you might need if you do come down with the flu.
 Check out the drug stores for the best price and where your vaccine is allowed, if you have insurance coverage, first.

-After all, if you take these small steps now, it could save you, your family, and all the others that come in contact with you from sharing the flu.
+After all, if you take these small steps now, it could save you, your family, and all the others that come in contact with you from sharing everything from a cold to the flu this flu season.